 - 14 Frequently Asked Questions About Operating Income

 - 15 The Bottom Line on Operating Income

 Operating income is a company’s profit after operating expenses and cost of goods sold.
 Operating expenses are things like rent, packaging, shipping fees, depreciation, and amortization of fixed assets…

 Have I lost you yet?
 I hope not.

-Think about how a traditional brick-and-mortar retail store runs.
+Think about how a traditional brick-and-mortar store runs.
 It needs shelving, cash registers, sales staff, storage space, and merchandise.
-The store might also advertise online or via other media, which eats up some of the profits.
+It needs to advertise.
+You get the operating income after subtracting all those expenses.

 Operating Income vs. Revenue